What are the benefits of RLE?

 RLE is an outpatient procedure that is identical to cataract surgery, but performed before a patient develops cataracts, with the goal of greatly reducing a patient’s need for corrective eyewear after surgery.
 During RLE surgery, the eye’s natural focusing lens is removed and replaced with an artificial intraocular lens (IOL).
 By removing the natural lens of the eye during RLE surgery, you are eliminating the possibility of developing a cataract later on in life.

 At your initial consultation, one of our experienced eye surgeons will evaluate your eyes and discuss your vision concerns and goals.
 If you are a good candidate for RLE, your doctor will review IOL options with you.
 At The Eye Institute of Utah, we carry a full array of the most advanced lenses, including multifocal IOLs that can simultaneously correct near, far, and intermediate vision and toric IOLs that can address astigmatism and correct vision at one distance or multiple distances.
+Schedule your consultation to get started.

-Only one eye will be treated at a time, but typically within one week of each other.
-A topical anesthetic will be applied to the eye via eyedrops, and you will be offered an optional oral sedative such as valium.
+Only one eye will be treated at a time, typically within one week of each other.
+A topical anesthetic will be applied to the eye via eye drops, and you will be offered an optional oral sedative such as valium.
 Your surgeon will create a very tiny incision, remove the eye’s natural lens, and replace it with the IOL.
-Most patients experience a slight sensation of pressure during treatment, but they do not typically report feelings of excessive pain.
-The incision required for RLE is usually so small that sutures are not necessary – it should heal on its own.
+The incision required for RLE is usually so small that sutures are not necessary.

 Most patients experience a minimal recovery period after RLE procedures.
-Prescription eyedrops will be prescribed for optimal healing, and follow-up visits will be scheduled to monitor your progress.
+Prescription eye drops will be prescribed for optimal healing, and follow-up visits will be scheduled to monitor your progress.
 In most cases, patients are able to resume work and other daily activities after about one day.

 If you would like to learn more about refractive lens exchange procedures, please contact us today.
 We will be happy to answer your questions or assist you with scheduling a consultation here at our practice.